clairemerot/angsd_pipeline/README.md

 ```
 sbatch 01_scripts/04_pca.sh
 ```
-for further visualisation using information from info.txt, the script 01_scripts/Rscripts/visualise_pca.r can be useful
+for further visualisation using information from info.txt, the script 01_scripts/Rscripts/visualise_pca.r can be useful.
+The current visualisation is very basic and was tuned for my 3-groups inversion so it uses Kernel statistics to colour into three groups.
+Don't bother too much about it, just look at the general repartition of points and export the .pca file to your computer to tune the colours to your own needs (population, sex, etc)

 ## 05_ADMIXTURE_ANALYSIS